Aaron-July/Aaron-July/README.md

 ## WORK IN PROGRESS:
 - 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Bootstrap, Java & Python
+- 🌱 I’m currently learning Java & Python
 - 🤔 I’m seeking to connect with other programmers to help improve my programming skills

 ## SOCIALS: